 - Extra change of clothes and Towel for younger students

 *** Remember whatever you bring in, you must also take out.
 Rubbish included, please plan accordingly.***

-First Saturday Community Work Days are a Ka Papa Loʻi ʻo Kānewai tradition going back to 1980 and the revitalization of the current taro patch.
+First Saturday Community Work Days, held from 8am-12pm, are a Ka Papa Loʻi ʻo Kānewai tradition going back to 1980 and the revitalization of the current taro patch.
 The idea itself lends to an even older tradition when community work days were called Poalima, as these workdays were conducted on Fridays, and prior to that they were called Koele, referring to a chief’s landholding to be worked on.
 First Saturdays are open to anyone in the community looking for an opportunity to experience traditional farming methods, converse with Hawaiian Language speakers, talk story with practitioners, ku‘i ‘ai, ku‘i ka imu, and enjoy the day with family and friends.
 This is also a good opportunity for students who need to fulfill community service hours for scholarships or put in a few hours for course extra credit.
 No reservations are required.
 The lo‘i will provide light refreshments for volunteers to enjoy.
 All are welcome!
 Additionally, a Third Saturday program at Ka Papa Loʻi ʻo Punaluʻu during the school year is available as well.
 Please contact us if you have any questions.

 Educational/Large Group Visit